HireAbo/awesome-interview-questions-5000-jobs/Library and Information Science/Librarianship/Research Librarian.md

 Welcome to the Research Librarian Interview Preparation !
 This resource is designed to help you ace your Research Librarian interviews with confidence.

+Library and Information Science (LIS) is a field that focuses on the organization, management, and dissemination of information in libraries and other information centers.
+Within LIS, librarianship is a specialized area that involves the provision of library services and resources to meet the needs of users.
+One specific role within librarianship is that of a Research Librarian.
+Research Librarians play a crucial role in supporting academic and scholarly research by assisting patrons in locating and accessing relevant resources, providing guidance on research methodologies, and conducting literature reviews.
+They are skilled in navigating various databases, cataloging systems, and reference tools to ensure efficient and accurate information retrieval.
+Research Librarians are vital in fostering the advancement of knowledge and aiding in the academic success of researchers.

 ## 🚀 Overview

 Whether you're a seasoned Research Librarian or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Research Librarian interviews to help you prepare and succeed.